Interstellar-Network/Interstellar-Book/src/M5_demo_tutorial.md

 - Validating transaction...
 - Transaction done!

+///////TO REFINE little game
+not functionnal like the M3.
 NOTE:
 > The wallet app is still work in progress and we have still some little issues to fix between the low level layer in rust and C++, especially on the renderer to connect with the Kotlin/Swift UI layer.

  We want to avoid writting code that won't be used in the final version.
-For this reason we have made some little shortcut to demonstrate the execution of validation screen based on Garbled Circuits package eveluation.
+For this reason we have made some little shortcut to demonstrate the execution of validation screen based on Garbled Circuits package evaluation.

 > As a result we do not show yet the inputted amount and the transaction beneficiary in the message.
 Although the transaction validation screen is fully functional.